borjapazr/express-typescript-skeleton/README.md

 ## 🎯 Credits

-To realise this project I have based myself on many similar projects.
+To implement this project I have based myself on many similar projects.
 There were countless of them and I gave them all a star.

 🙏 Thank you very much for these wonderful creations.